owncloud/ocis/docs/ocis/adr/0013-locking.md

 **No locking is bad**, because:

 - merging changes from different versions is a pain, since there is no way to calculate differences for most of the files (eg. docx or xlsx files)
+- no locking breaks the WOPI specs, as the CS3 WOPI server won't be capable to honor the WOPI Lock related operations

 ### CS3 API locking

 - Add CS3 API for resource (files, directories) locking, unlocking and checking locks
   - locking always with timeout
+  - lock creation is a "create-if-not-exists" operation
+  - locks need to have arbitrary metadata (eg. the CS3 WOPI server is stateless by storing information on / in the locks)
 - Implement WebDAV locking using the CS3 API
 - Implement Locking in storage drivers
 - Change CS3 WOPI server to use CS3 API locking mechanism